How Hornbill Monitors Service Status

 • Status Page Dials: The main status page features a series of dials that display endpoint uptime for the last 24 hours, 7 days, 30 days, and 365 days.

 • Historic Data: The historic stats section provides a heatmap showing uptime over the last 90 rolling days.
-It also includes links to Root Cause Analysis (RCA) documents for any outages that occurred within that period.
+It also includes links to Root Cause Analysis (RCA) documents for any outages that occurred within the last 12 months.
 These are also posted on our forum and we aim to post these within 24 Hours from resolution.

 • Individual Customer Uptime: Customers can check their specific instance's uptime for the last 30, 90, and 365 days through their customer portal or on request via their account manager.